petervdpas/GiGot/README.md

 # the repo public).
 Stop the server first.
 ./gigot --rotate-keys

+# After you've confirmed the rotated server works (admin login succeeds,
+# clients reconnect), purge the rollback backups.
+The old server.key.bak.*
+# is the leaked key you just rotated away from; do not leave it on disk.
+rm data/*.bak.*

 # Add an admin non-interactively (e.g. from a deploy script)
 printf 'hunter2\nhunter2\n' | ./gigot --add-admin ci-admin
 ```